debrouwere/python-literate/README.md

   that works well with our .md output, and explain how you can go from pylit --> md --> documentation site
   (ideally you'd have these as steps in your Drakefile, BPipe, Fabric, whatever)
+* Two-column docco/pycco-style documentation would be nice too
 * Put the code up on PyPI.